 Nineteen ninety-nine was the last year the PC gaming GPU market was genuinely contested by multiple credible vendors.
 3dfx Interactive had dominated the consumer 3D gaming accelerator market since the original Voodoo in 1996 through a combination of technical leadership and the proprietary Glide API — an era during which "Voodoo" was synonymous with 3D gaming.
 The Voodoo 3 3500 TV was their final mainstream AGP card, released in mid-1999 as the company's attempt to hold the line against a resurgent NVIDIA.

 NVIDIA launched the GeForce 256 in October 1999 with a bold claim: it was the world's first Graphics Processing Unit (GPU), as distinct from the Graphics Accelerator or 3D accelerator that had preceded it.
 The key differentiator was hardware Transform & Lighting (T&L) — offloading geometry transformation and lighting calculations from the CPU to dedicated on-chip silicon.
 No consumer card had done this before.
-3dfx had a T&L chip in development (the VSA-100 for Voodoo 4/5) but it was over a year away.
+3dfx's planned hardware T&L chip (Sage, paired with the Rampage GPU) was still in development and never shipped before the company's 2000 collapse; the VSA-100 used in Voodoo 4/5 did not add T&L.

 The result was a transition year.
 In 1999 games — Quake III Arena, Unreal Tournament, Half-Life's early add-ons — the Voodoo 3 3500 TV held its own or led.
 In games released in 2000 and beyond that leveraged T&L (EverQuest, Tribes 2, Giants: Citizen Kabuto), the GeForce 256 pulled dramatically ahead.
 This review covers both eras, plus the practical question of sourcing either card for your retro rig in 2026.